-You can obtain a residence permit for Spain when buying real estate if you are investing in real estate from € 500 000.
-This residence permit is also called the "Golden visa" or "visa of the investor.
-To obtain a residence permit for Spain when buying real estate, you must fulfill the following conditions:
+Spanish residence permit for the purchase of real estate can be obtained when it comes to investments in real estate of € 500,000 or more.
+This residence permit is also called the "Golden Visa" or the "Investor's Visa".
+To obtain a residence permit in Spain when purchasing real estate, you must meet the following conditions:

 - The investment amount must be at least € 500,000.
 Additional purchase costs (taxes, notary and lawyer fees) usually amount to 11-12% of the value.
 The investment may be divided into several objects with a total value of at least € 500,000.

 - If you own a foreign company, you have the opportunity to make investments through it.
 Mortgages may be issued in your home country or any other country outside of Spain.

 - If you buy a property for a Golden Visa in Spain, the property can be sold at any time.
 In other words, you can sell one property and buy another in return.
 The main condition that you need to fulfill at the time of the extension of your residence is to present a certificate of ownership of a property worth more than €500,000.

 You can learn more about Golden visa application here.

 In some countries you can literally buy citizenship for investment, including in real estate.
 Unfortunately, Spain is not one of those, and Spanish citizenship by purchasing real estate, even very expensive, cannot be obtained, but owners of real estate in Spain can issue a residence permit and obtain Spanish citizenship on the basis of legal residence in the country after 10 years.
 Read more about this in our article.

 Usually to choose and buy real estate in Spain our clients from Russia need to visit the country twice.

 Initial familiarization with the city and the region.
 If the potential buyer has already decided on the location of the future housing, then proceed to the selection of houses or apartments.

 Signing a contract with our company to reserve the selected property and paying 3-5 thousand euros as an advance payment.